TSampson92/SecuritySimulation/README.md

 ##Modifiable Parameterss:
 * Security Personnel Sets: Should be the same number of lisCheckpointlocations.
 Defines: [bag checkers, metal detector/person, wand/after check person]

 * Checkpoint Locations: Definies the active checkpoints in the simulation.
-These checkpoints can be defined for Tacoma Dome from this list:
+The checkpoints for Tacoma Dome can be defined from this list:
     * CHECKPOINT_A = (175,108)
     * CHECKPOINT_B = (228,126)
     * CHECKPOINT_C = (180,120)
     * CHECKPOINT_D = (240,252)
     * CHECKPOINT_E = (140,180)
     * CHECKPOINT_F = (80,180)
 * Spawnpoint Locations: Defines the points that attendees will spawn from.
-These checkpoints can be defined for Tacoma Dome from this list:
+The spawnpoints for Tacoma Dome can be defined from this list:
     * PARKING_D = (330,124)
     * PARKING_E = (285,187)
     * PARKING_F = (120,260)